What Are Uterine Fibroids?

 Given how common fibroid tumors are, it is fortunate the majority of them remain asymptomatic and there are uterine fibroid pain treatment options in Gillette, WY.
 If they do become symptomatic, the symptoms will typically depend on the location of the fibroids.
 By far, the most common symptom of uterine fibroids is an increase in the heaviness and duration of a woman’s menstrual flow, but other symptoms can also occur:

-If you are experiencing any of these symptoms, we are here to help you with your fibroid pain management.
+If you are experiencing any of these signs and symptoms, we are here to help you with your uterine fibroid pain management.

 Despite years of research, the cause of uterine fibroids remains obscure.
 The uterus is the only muscular organ in the body that has shown the tendency to produce benign tumors of this type.
 There are, however, some factors that affect the likelihood of women having or developing fibroids: